Docs

 Basic Configuration

-Add MCP servers to your librechat.yaml file:
+Add MCP servers to your librechat.yaml file manually:

 mcpServers: